2-alchemists/krossboard-docs/content/docs/azure-aks-installation.md

 toc = true
 +++

-On Microsoft Azure, Krossboard works as a standalone virtual machine within a [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview).
+On Microsoft Azure, Krossboard works as a standalone virtual machine.
-Within this resource group, it automatically discovers and handles AKS clusters according to Azure IAM roles assigned to it.
+As of current version each instance of Krossboard automatically discovers and handles AKS clusters on a per [Azure resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview) basis.

-This guide describes step-by-step how to setup an instance of Krossboard within an Azure resource group.
+This guide describes step-by-step how to setup an instance of Krossboard for an Azure resource group.

 ## Before you begin